← back to blog

 }

-Now you've got a bulky try-catch block, a floating variable scope, and code that gets messier the more logic you add.
-Quite confusing.
+now you've got a try-catch block, a floating variable scope, and code that gets messier the more logic you add. quite confusing.

 export async function safePromise<T, E = Error>(